KotlinFoundation/kotlinfoundation.github.io/src/pages/news/kotzilla-joins-kotlin-foundation-silver-member/index.md

 The Kotzilla team has put significant effort into the advancement of Kotlin, especially with the creation of [Koin](https://insert-koin.io/), an open-source dependency injection (DI) framework.
 Koin helps developers manage their dependencies efficiently, write clean and modular code, as well as develop scalable and maintainable applications.
 Known for its simplicity and effectiveness, Koin is fully compatible with Kotlin Multiplatform (KMP) and Compose Multiplatform, enhancing the development of seamless and efficient mobile apps.
 Currently, Koin is used in over 350,000 mobile applications worldwide and has more than 9 million downloads each month, highlighting its essential role in the Kotlin ecosystem.

-Additionally, the Kotzilla team is developing other tools like Cloud-Inject that further support the community in creating safer, faster, and more scalable applications.
+Additionally, the Kotzilla team is developing other tools like the Kotzilla Platform that further support the community in creating safer, faster, and more scalable applications.

 “Our partnership with the Kotlin Foundation will further propel our mission to make developers' lives easier,” says Arnaud Giuliani, Koin Framework Creator and Lead at Kotzilla.